 Malik Smith Intern Program

 The TEACHED internship program honors Malik Smith (1995-2004).
 Like too many students in America, Malik was labeled as learning disabled at a very young age.
-But thanks to a great school and teacher, he was able to realize his intelligence and ability before he tragically died of AIDS at the tender age of eight.
+But thanks to a great school and teacher, he was able to realize his intelligence and ability before he tragically died of pneumonia at the tender age of eight.

 Producer/Director Kelly Amis, who was Malik's "big sister," dedicates the entire film project to him.

 Joshua, Keenan, Georgia, Austin

 Bernadette is an outstanding photographer based in Washington, DC.
 She has provided TEACHED with many beautiful portraits and also photographer our DC events.
 Check out her gallery and hire her for your next event via the DARE Digitals site.

 Andy is an expertly-skilled website designer/developer who blessed TEACHED with his talents pro bono for several years.
 He is the founder of Cocopunk Industries and was previously an Associate Web Producer at LINKTV.
 We just call him "angel."